Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 #### Small pool of validators

-The current protocol strategy is for a small network of robust nodes.
-Once the network has a larger number of staked nodes, there will be more [NVVs](#non-voting-validators-nvvs) available to attest to the current committee’s proposed state changes.
+The protocol's current strategy is for a small network of robust nodes to participate in consensus.
+Once the network has a larger number of staked nodes, there will be more eligible [NVVs](#non-voting-validators-nvvs) available to attest to the current committee’s proposed state changes.
 At that time, it is beneficial to reconsider how [NVVs](#non-voting-validators-nvvs) participate in securing the network.
 One idea is having [NVVs](#non-voting-validators-nvvs) take random samples of execution results throughout an epoch to ensure validators aren’t being lazy.
 Lazy validators might subscribe to a peer’s execution results and including it in their own proposed headers as if they performed the execution result.
+See the [security discussion for lazy validators](#lazy-validators) for more information.

 #### Maintaining peers

-The number of validator peers maintained by a CVV is not a concern at this time because the number of eligible validators is small.
-However, as the network grows in size, it may be necessary to implement a limit to the number of peers a CVV maintains for consensus gossip.
+The number of validating peers maintained by a [CVV](#committee-voting-validators-cvvs) is not a concern at this time because the number of eligible validators is small.
+However, as the network grows in size, it may be necessary to implement a limit to the number of peers a [CVV](#committee-voting-validators-cvvs) maintains for consensus gossip.
 It’s critical that consensus maintains smooth operation with maximum bandwidth prioritized for committee messages.
 Handshakes and gossipping consensus data may influence performance as the network grows.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.